 Open seven days a week, there’s always something on the menu at Best Thai to satisfy your cravings for good Thai food, such as the vegetarian Curry Joe with yellow curry and steamed rice.
 Check out the Canyon’s Favorites menu; the pineapple fried rice and Charlie special are full of flavor.

 You’ll leave your hunger behind when you visit Buffalo’s.
 Offering hearty eats with choices such as hot wings, pasta, tumbleweed chips, and Smoky Mountain Nachos, you’ll also want to save room for the scrumptious cobbler.

 Sometimes the only thing that will satisfy pesky hunger pains is great Tex-Mex and that’s exactly what you’ll find at El Patio.
 The comfortable atmosphere and exceptional service add up to a perfectly satisfying meal.

-The El Rodeo specialty fajitas with chicken, beef and shrimp are to die for.
+The El Rodeo specialty fajitas with chicken, beef and shrimp are a customer favorite.
 Open seven days a week, the specials Monday through Friday are copious and affordable.

 1202 23rd St.

 Fat Boy’s has been dishing up delicious Texas-style barbeque since 1988 so it’s safe to say they know what they’re doing.
 The meat has the perfect amount of smoky flavor.
-Top that off with sweet barbeque sauce and a few homemade sides and your taste buds will thank you.
+Top that off with sweet barbeque sauce and a few homemade sides.
+Your taste buds will thank you.

-Situated south of town, this burger joint’s menu is pretty snazzy.
-The Philly cheese steak sandwich pairs perfectly with a side of sizzling, thinly sliced onion rings, but you can’t go wrong with the chicken-fried steak sandwich topped with chili either.
+This burger joint’s menu is pretty snazzy.
+The Philly cheese steak sandwich pairs perfectly with a side of sizzling, thinly sliced onion rings, but you can’t go wrong with the chicken-fried steak sandwich topped with chili, either.

 1302 23rd St.